-In the third quarter of 2023 operating expenses were higher compared to prior quarter due to increased consulting costs associated with regulatory and foreign consultants for additional approval in other countries.
-In addition, there was also an increase in finance expense (income) due to the US dollar and Euro foreign currency rate, triggering a foreign exchange gain.
+In the third quarter of 2023 operating expenses were higher compared to the prior quarter due to increased consulting costs associated with regulatory and foreign consultants for additional approval in other countries.
+In addition, there was also an increase in finance income due to the US dollar and Euro foreign currency rate, triggering a foreign exchange gain.

-The second quarter of 2023 revenue was lower compared to prior quarters due to decreased one-time capital sales.
-Operating expenses were lower due to decreased share based compensation expenses and lower amortization expenses as a result of intangible assets being fully amortized.
+The second quarter of 2023 revenue was lower compared to the prior quarter due to decreased one-time capital sales.
+Operating expenses were lower compared to the prior quarters due to decreased share based compensation expenses and lower amortization expenses as a result of intangible assets being fully amortized.

-Management's Discussion and Analysis For the years ended December 31, 2023 and 2022 In USD\$ (000s)
+Management's Discussion and Analysis For the three months ended March 31, 2024 and 2023 In USD\$ (000s)